Optimal Information Acquisition Under Intervention: Model

-While we are specifying the PM's action exogenously, a decision rule of the form (\ref{eq: PM's action}) can be micro-funded, for example, for a PM who has the objective of steering the realization of the random variable $y$ toward a target value $y^T$ (which is implicitly normalized to zero), and must pay a cost of intervention which is convex in the policy variable $a$.
-More concretely, decision rule (\ref{eq: PM's action}) is optimal for a PM who has a loss function which is the sum of the square of the distance of $y$ from a target value (normalized to zero) plus a quadratic cost of intervention.
-Such model of PM's behavior is used in \cite{lieli:2023aa}, which derive a policy rule of the form (\ref{eq: PM's action}) as optimal for the PM in that context.
+While we are specifying the PM's action exogenously, a decision rule of the form (\ref{eq: PM's action}) can be easily micro-funded.
+Consider, for example, the case of a PM who has the objective of steering the realization of the random variable $y$ toward a target value $y^T$ (implicitly normalized to zero), and must pay a cost of intervention which is convex in the policy variable $a$.
+More concretely, assume that the PM has a policy loss function which is the sum of the square of the distance of $y$ from a target value (normalized to zero) plus a quadratic cost of intervention.
+Such model of PM's behavior is used in \cite{lieli:2026aa}, which derive a policy rule of the form (\ref{eq: PM's action}) as optimal for the PM in that context.
 In that model of PM behavior the value of $x$ depends on the cost of intervention relative to the cost of suffering deviations of $y$ from its target value.
-When $x$ is positive, the PM's action is \emph{preventive}, in the sense that it is aimed at counteracting the effect of the state on the outcome.
-Such is the case, for example, in the model of \cite{lieli:2023aa}.
-On the other hand, a PM who has a negative value of $x$ wishes to \emph{reinforce} the effect of the state on the outcome.
+When $x$ is positive, the PM's optimal action is \emph{preventive}, in the sense that it is aimed at counteracting the effect of the state on the outcome.
+Such is the case, for example, in the model of \cite{lieli:2026aa}.
+On the other hand, a PM who has a negative optimal value of $x$ wishes to \emph{reinforce} the effect of the state on the outcome.